AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/50-tiling.md

 Because $O(\log_2 n) < O(\sqrt{n})$.

-In a tessellating set of tiles, we can approximate the distance between tiles via a geometric interpretation: for a set of $n$ tessellating tiles, each tile having a constant area, then the full area is $\sim {n}$.
-Thus, the maximal distance between tiles is $\sim \sqrt{n}$.
+In a tessellating set of tiles, we can approximate the distance between tiles via a geometric interpretation: for a set of $n$ tessellating tiles, each tile having a constant area, then the full area is $\propto {n}$.
+Thus, the maximal distance between tiles is $\propto \sqrt{n}$.

-However, the distance between $n$ tiles, using the binary-tree method, is $\sim \log_2 n$.
+However, the distance between any 2 of $n$ tiles, using the binary-tree method, is $\sim \log_2 n$.
 So it's (maybe counterintuitively) more efficient to use non-tessellating tiles.

 #### Network Complexity